asifthewebguy/wallpaper0/README.md

 This application is designed to work with GitHub Pages.
 To deploy:

-1. Generate the image data:
+1. Generate the image data and API endpoints:
    ```
    npm run generate-data
    ```